Hebereke: Minor characters

-Bobodori (ぼーぼーどり, Bōbōdori) is a male purple bird.
+Bobodori (ぼーぼーどり, Bōbōdori) is a male purple bird wearing a metal Helicopter Beanie.
+In the original Hebereke game, he helps Hebe by ferrying him across long gaps and rivers after he returns his inexplicably explosive egg.
+In Hebereke 2, he provides a fast travel service to transport Hebe between levels.
 His first-person pronoun in Japanese is "oira".
 (Note: As was the case with Jennifer, it is also written as 己等, though that word might also be pronounced as おれら (orera), depending on the context it was used.)
 (Note: In the original Hebereke, he instead uses "ore".)